DS3Lab/DBCourseMaterial/sql-interactive-part-1/step7.md

 ORDER BY dept_no;`{{execute}}

 Now, let's do a similar query to the one before.
-Specifically, we will for every employee his salary and the average salary for his department.We break again the problem into steps:
+Specifically, we will for every employee his salary and the average salary for his department.
+Our final query will have a correlated subquery in `SELECT`.
+We start by breaking again the problem into steps:

 First we join the employee, salary and department tables: